 The headphones are turned on by using the switch at the bottom.
 All you really need to do at this point is use the volume dial on the earpiece to adjust the volume control to your preferred level.
 But there are other functions you might find helpful that will enhance your listening.

 Second, if you have greater hearing loss in one ear than the other, you can adjust the balance and sound profile between the right and left ear.
-This does require a screwdriver but one comes in the box with the set so you won’t have to hunt one down.
+This does require a screwdriver, but one comes in the box with the set, so you won’t have to hunt one down.

-So, if you are looking for the ease of use of a simple, plug and play TV headphone option, I do highly recommend these.
+So, if you are looking for the ease of use of a simple, plug-and-play TV headphone option, I highly recommend these.
 Many older adults can set these up by themselves.
-If they need a little help though, once they are set up there is nothing else to do (other than charging the batteries) to use them every day.

 Finally, I like the fact that AudioRange specializes in TV listening products and has several different product choices.
 You can see all their products by using the button below.